Olek Gierczak

 Research Interests

 I’m interested in creating formal models and properties that help researchers understand, compare, and expand programming languages.
-In particular, I’ve been interested in the semantics of safe Rust and more generally lifetimes and borrowing, as well as gradually typed languages and the distinctions between type soundness and other correctness properties for them.
+In particular, I’ve been interested in the semantics of Rust-style borrowing, as well as gradually typed languages, and I’m currently exploring a gradual presentation of borrowing.

 Projects